vaishnavi-chowdary/Detection-of-COVID-19-Using-X-Ray/README.md

  ```

-## Annotations

-[Lung Bounding Boxes](https://github.com/GeneralBlockchain/covid-19-chest-xray-lung-bounding-boxes-dataset) and [Chest X-ray Segmentation](https://github.com/GeneralBlockchain/covid-19-chest-xray-segmentations-dataset) (license: CC BY 4.0) contributed by [General Blockchain, Inc.](https://github.com/GeneralBlockchain)

-[Pneumonia severity scores for 94 images](annotations/covid-severity-scores.csv) (license: CC BY-SA) from the paper [Predicting COVID-19 Pneumonia Severity on Chest X-ray with Deep Learning](http://arxiv.org/abs/2005.11856)

-[Generated Lung Segmentations](annotations/lungVAE-masks) (license: CC BY-SA) from the paper [Lung Segmentation from Chest X-rays using Variational Data Imputation](https://arxiv.org/abs/2005.10052)

-[Brixia score for 192 images](https://github.com/BrixIA/Brixia-score-COVID-19) (license: CC BY-NC-SA) from the paper [End-to-end learning for semiquantitative rating of COVID-19 severity on Chest X-rays](https://arxiv.org/abs/2006.04603)

-[Lung and other segmentations for 517 images](https://github.com/v7labs/covid-19-xray-dataset/tree/master/annotations) (license: CC BY) in COCO and raster formats by [v7labs](https://github.com/v7labs/covid-19-xray-dataset)

 There is a searchable database of COVID-19 papers [here](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/global-research-on-novel-coronavirus-2019-ncov), and a non-searchable one (requires download) [here](https://pages.semanticscholar.org/coronavirus-research).

 - See [SCHEMA.md](SCHEMA.md) for more information on the metadata schema.

-*Formats:* For chest X-ray dcm, jpg, or png are preferred.
-For CT nifti (in gzip format) is preferred but also dcms.
-Please contact with any questions.
+*Formats:* For chest X-ray dcm, jpg, or png are used.

 ## Background Information

 In the context of a COVID-19 pandemic, we want to improve prognostic predictions to triage and manage patient care.
 Data is the first step to developing any diagnostic/prognostic tool.
 While there exist large public datasets of more typical chest X-rays from the NIH [Wang 2017], Spain [Bustos 2019], Stanford [Irvin 2019], MIT [Johnson 2019] and Indiana University [Demner-Fushman 2016], there is no collection of COVID-19 chest X-rays or CT scans designed to be used for computational analysis.

-The 2019 novel coronavirus (COVID-19) presents several unique features [Fang, 2020](https://pubs.rsna.org/doi/10.1148/radiol.2020200432) and [Ai 2020](https://pubs.rsna.org/doi/10.1148/radiol.2020200642).
-While the diagnosis is confirmed using polymerase chain reaction (PCR), infected patients with pneumonia may present on chest X-ray and computed tomography (CT) images with a pattern that is only moderately characteristic for the human eye [Ng, 2020](https://pubs.rsna.org/doi/10.1148/ryct.2020200034).
+The 2019 novel coronavirus (COVID-19) presents several unique features.
+While the diagnosis is confirmed using polymerase chain reaction (PCR), infected patients with pneumonia may present on chest X-ray and computed tomography (CT) images with a pattern that is only moderately characteristic for the human eye .
 In late January, a Chinese team published a paper detailing the clinical and paraclinical features of COVID-19.
 They reported that patients present abnormalities in chest CT images with most having bilateral involvement [Huang 2020](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext).
-Bilateral multiple lobular and subsegmental areas of consolidation constitute the typical findings in chest CT images of intensive care unit (ICU) patients on admission [Huang 2020](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext).
-In comparison, non-ICU patients show bilateral ground-glass opacity and subsegmental areas of consolidation in their chest CT images [Huang 2020](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext).
-In these patients, later chest CT images display bilateral ground-glass opacity with resolved consolidation [Huang 2020](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30183-5/fulltext).

 ## Motive